 Lines 346-349 – More elaboration and references are required.
 Why would pathogenicity matter?
 What is meant by host-parasite and parasite interplay?
 Also, there should be many references for the statement that immune responses might differ with different parasite species.

 Our study is designed to jointly study two different parasites, and test if any general hybrid effect on resistance and impact on health could be detected.
 We chose to focus on two parasites from very different phyla, namely Nematoda and Apicomplexa.
 We want to test the likelihood of hybrid resistance or susceptibility against a null model (hybrid parasite load = average of parental loads), and finding the same results on both these phyla is for sure reinforcing our confidence in the results.
-Therefore, thanks to the reviewers’ comments, we developed more the amount of differences that make this comparison valuable, and abandoned the term “pathogenicity” which is too vague to carry all differences: extra vs. intra-cellular, targeting a Th2 vs a Th1 immune pathways, possible different impact on host health.
+Therefore, thanks to the reviewers’ comments (both reviewers), we developed more the amount of differences that make this comparison valuable, and abandoned the term “pathogenicity” which is too vague to carry all differences: extra vs. intra-cellular, targeting a Th2 vs a Th1 immune pathways, possible different impact on host health.
 We now introduced in more details this idea in the introduction (line 72-82 new), and in the discussion (line 410-414 new).

 Paragraph starting at 360 – Why are new questions being mentioned at this point in the manuscript?